Is Traya a Scam or a Science-Backed Brand?

 -

-Ayurveda is a comprehensive medical system, not just a collection of plant-based oils.
+Ayurveda is a complete medical system, not just plant-based oils.

 -